mattbrailsford/umbraco-fluidity/docs/_pages/02-api-01-sections.md

 #### SetTree(string name, Lambda treeConfig = null) *: FluidityTreeConfig*
 {: .signature}

-Sets the tree to display in the Umbraco side panel for the current section with the given name.
+Defines a tree with the given name to display in the Umbraco side panel for the current section.
 See the [Trees API documentation]({{ site.baseurl }}/api/trees/) for more info.

 ````csharp
 // Example